Bart-del/allegro-summer-experience-project/README.md

 * Java version 11.02
 * Framework Spring version 2.4.5
-* Unirest library to connect to the Github API
+* Unirest library version 1.4.9 to connect to the Github API
-* Hamcrest library for tests
+* Hamcrest library version 2.2 for tests

 ## Setup